sebastiencabonbw/documentation-ia-product/documentation/igrc-platform/installation-and-deployment/03-brainwaves-web-portal/02-parametrization/03-saml/index.md

 |    `genericUsers`    |                                                      Property that can substitute an individual with a generic account.                                                       |          user          |
 | `genericUserPattern` |                                                                    Property used to format the user login                                                                     |  {login} ({generic})   |

-For each property, you can find more details For each property, you can find more details [here](./saml-authenticators-properties).
+For each property, you can find more details [here](./saml-authenticators-properties).

 ### Step 3: Identity Analytics Portal generation

-From your Studio, in the `Export` tab of your project **technical configuration**:
+In your Studio, navigate to the `Export` tab for your project's **technical configuration**:

 - Select `SAML authentication`